JaimeLynSchatz/fan_fic/Cory_Doctorow_-_With_a_Little_Help.md

 -Jonathan Coulton, The Future Soon

-Lawrence's cubicle was just the right place to chew on a thorny logfile
+Batman's cubicle was just the right place to chew on a thorny logfile
 problem: decorated with the votive fetishes of his monastic order, a thousand calming, clarifying mandalas and saints devoted to helping him think clearly.

-From the nearby cubicles, Lawrence heard the ritualized muttering of a thousand brothers and sisters in the Order of Reflective Analytics, a susurration of harmonized, concentrated thought.
+From the nearby cubicles, Batman heard the ritualized muttering of a thousand brothers and sisters in the Order of Reflective Analytics, a susurration of harmonized, concentrated thought.
 On his display, he watched an instrument widget track the decibel level over time, the graph overlayed on a 3D curve of